 Meredith L Clausen

 Specific focus changes from quarter to quarter.
-Prerequisite: graduate standing with background in architecture, architectural history, or permission of instructor.
+Prerequisite: graduate standing with background in art history, architecture, architectural history, or permission of instructor.
 Offered: jointly with ART H 591.

 The specific subject of this seminar changes from year to year.
 The subject this year, winter '04, is Paris: Architecture & the Arts.
 We will meet weekly for a discussion of readings on Paris, addressing a wide range of issues affecting scholarship today.
 As the emphasis is on research, students will be asked to focus on a particular aspect of the arts and architecture of Paris, conduct their own research on it, give a brief synopsis of their work in class, and submit a final paper (5-10 pgs for students taking the course for 3 credits; 15-20 for those taking it for 5) at the end of the quarter.